TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

-At this point, we can use `psexec.py` to log in `NT AUTHORITY\SYSTEM` account via `PassTheHash` technique with the Adminstrator's hash:
+At this point, we can use `psexec.py` to log in `NT AUTHORITY\SYSTEM` account via `Pass-the-Hash` technique with the Adminstrator's hash:

 <br />